Lo'eau LaBonta: Utah Royals FC, 2018–2020

 After FC Kansas City ceased operations after the 2017 season, LaBonta was officially added to the roster of the Utah Royals FC on February 8, 2018.
 LaBonta appeared in 16 games for the Royals in the 2018 NWSL season.

 She returned to Utah for the 2019 season and scored her first goal for the club on April 21, in a 1–0 win over the Washington Spirit.
 LaBonta was named to the NWSL Team of the Month for August, she had 1 goal and 2 assists during the month of August.

 Kansas City Current, 2021–present

-LaBonta followed the transfer of player related assets to the Kansas City expansion team, Kansas City Current, after the Utah Royals FC folded.
-She earned the nickname "Celly Queen" for her elaborate celebrations after scoring goals.
+LaBonta followed the transfer of player-related assets to the Kansas City expansion team Kansas City Current after the Utah Royals FC folded.
+It was LaBonta who coined the team chant "KC Baby" as the new team developed an identity.

+LaBonta finished the 2022 season with seven goals (five off penalties) and four assists and was selected to the NWSL Best XI.
+She converted a penalty in the first round of the playoffs, opening a 2–1 win against the Houston Dash.
+Kansas City reached the championship game, where they lost 2–0 to the Portland Thorns.

+LaBonta became the Current's first-choice captain at the start of 2024.
+She scored her first career brace in a 4–1 win against Portland Thorns on June 23, 2024.
+On October 26, she assisted both of Temwa Chawinga's goals in the final of the 2024 NWSL x Liga MX Femenil Summer Cup, a 2–0 victory against NJ/NY Gotham FC.
+She finished the regular season with six goals with one assist as she led the Current to fourth place.
+In the playoff semifinals, she entered questionable for a leg injury and subbed off at halftime tied 1–1 with the Orlando Pride; the match finished 3–2 to Orlando.
+LaBonta was named to the NWSL Team of the Month four times and NWSL Second XI at the end of the year.

+International career

+In May 2025, LaBonta received her first call-up to the United States national team.
+On May 31, 2025, she made her international debut in a 3–0 victory over China, becoming the oldest player in USWNT history to receive her first cap.

 Personal life

 LaBonta was born in Rancho Cucamonga, California.
-LaBonta is married to Sporting Kansas City player Roger Espinoza.
+LaBonta is married to retired Sporting Kansas City player Roger Espinoza.

+LaBonta was a ball girl at a USWNT game in Los Angeles in 2008.
+Natasha Kai, who has native Hawaiian heritage, learned that LaBonta has this too, and searched her out and gave her an autographed cleat.

-While attending Stanford, she earned a degree in engineering.
+While attending Stanford, LaBonta earned a degree in engineering.